jjovelc/BioInformaTony/2024/geneOrthologyMapping/README.md

 	conda install -c conda-forge ncbi-datasets-cli # This install the commnand-line interface
 ```

-4. Use the NCBI command line interface to look for human orthologs of the horse genes, with the following commands:
+4. Use the NCBI command line interface to look for human orthologs of the horse genes, with the following command:

 ```bash
 conda activate ncbi_datasets